K3NW48/encryptdecrypt/README.md

-# encryp and decrypt a file with pgp
+# encrypt and decrypt a file with pgp

 lets you select a file to encrypt or decrypt through gpg